 Bitcoin can naturally alleviate some of that headache and dispose of the need for hands-on money management.

-a black-and-white issue.
+However, there isn’t a concrete model for how to regulate Bitcoin yet.
+In the US notably, it’s not a black-and-white issue.
 This means that gaming regulators are reluctant to approve Bitcoin gambling.
 The anonymity of Bitcoin creates a lot of questions.
 How do you accurately and efficiently regulate a currency that completely shields both sides of a transaction?

 The Nevada gaming board says it’s looking for higher demand by casino operators for legalized Bitcoin betting and greater assurances that regulation will be followed through.
 Given how casinos are eager to move on from physical currency, the demand should indeed grow.

 Also, Bitcoin provides an enticement to younger, more tech-oriented audiences.
 Las Vegas’ tech-savvy downtown area (where The D and Golden Gate happen to be located) certainly has a Bitcoin-friendly vibe.
 As the state looks to extract money from younger visitors, Bitcoin could tempt more business their way.

 The Future of Casinos and Bitcoin

 I’d say we’re still several years out, at least, from being able to tap a digital wallet on the blackjack table for your next bet.
 That being said, the entire concept of Bitcoin seemed impossible not so long ago, so that day may come sooner than expected.
 Other countries, like Malta, are much closer to greenlighting Bitcoin betting at casinos.

 If things pan out well for the countries that do legalize Bitcoin gambling, it’s possible the US could follow suit.
 International regulation can have a domino effect when its implemented well.
 If other countries see a return on allowing Bitcoin gambling, it’ll be one step closer to Nevada looking into their possibilities.

 As space-age as it may seem now, gambling directly with Bitcoin may still be on the horizon for Las Vegas.